Generic selectors

 To accomplish this, Jesus knew that He would have to completely surrender the physical needs of His body over to the care of God.
 His fast demonstrated perfect faith.
 God, in turn, strengthened Him physically, mentally, emotionally, and spiritually for the battle with Satan.
 This is the paradox of the human condition: when we are physically weak is when we are spiritually strong because we rely less upon ourselves and more upon God when we are under physical duress.
 Paul discussed this very matter:

-2 CORINTHIANS 12:9-10 But He said to me, “My grace is sufficient for you; for My power is made perfect in [physical] weakness.”
-Therefore, most gladly will I boast in my weaknesses that the power of Christ may dwell in me.
-10 For this reason, I take pleasure in weaknesses, in insults, in necessities, in persecutions, in distresses for Christ; for when I am [physically] weak, then I am [spiritually] strong.
+2 CORINTHIANS 12:9-10 And He [the Lord] said to me, “My grace is sufficient for you, for My [power] is made perfect in [physical] weakness.”
+Therefore most gladly I will rather boast in my infirmities, that the power of Christ may rest upon me.
+10 Therefore I take pleasure in infirmities, in reproaches, in needs, in persecutions, in distresses, for Christ’s sake.
+For when I am [physically] weak, then I am [spiritually] strong.

 CHAPTER 2